davidtchiu/davidtchiu.github.io/teaching/cs161/hwkF.blackjack/index.md

 - A method, `boolean isBlackJack()` which accepts no input arguments, and determines whether or not the current Hand holds a Black Jack.
 This can only occur when the the Hand holds exactly two cards, and the value of the Hand is **21**.
 Note that any other combination of Cards that adds up to **21** is not considered a Black Jack (e.g., three 7s).

 - A method, `void hit()` which accepts no input arguments.
-It creates a random Card and adds it to the hand.
+It draws the top card from the associated `Deck` object and adds it to the current hand.
 If the hand is already bust, this method performs no action.

 - A method, `boolean pushes(Hand other)` which accepts another Hand object as input.
 It returns true if the current Hand's value ties with the given Hand's value.